PACS-TMU/terrahacks-portal/database-docs/docs.md

 # Scenarios

 ## 1. Adding User to Database
   To add a user three tables are used `auth.users`, `public.users`, and `public.meals`.
+Upon account creation:
-Upon account creation, Auth creates and validates a user.
-Also, user info is also automatically pushed to the user table using the `on_auth_user_created` trigger.
+  - Auth creates and validates a user
+  - User info is also automatically pushed to the user table using the `on_auth_user_created` trigger

 ## 2. User requests to delete account from Database <mark>Not Implemented </mark> <mark>TO BE CHANGED </mark>
 Upon deletion request we Auth removes all user data from `auth.users` and related tables.
 Additionally the trigger `on_auth_user_deleted` deletes all information related to user from `public.users`, `public.applications`, `public.applicant_details`, `public.meals`, `public.responses`, `public.tmu_students`, `public.rejected`, `public.accepted_apps`, `public.accommodations` then updates a table called `public.account_deletions` with the account_id of the user and the time of account deletion.